prismjs

 preWrapper

-You can disable it if you want to implement them in client side.
+You can disable it if you want to implement them on the client side.
 For example, Prismjs Line Highlight or Prismjs Line Numbers.